JasonG7234/Python-Project-Template/README.md

 - `tests/`: For unit tests to ensure the functionality of your code.
 - `src/`: For all source code files.
 - `requirements.txt`: A list of dependencies required for your project.
+- `pyproject.toml`: A beginning to a CI/CD pipeline.

 ## Getting Started